UBC-MDS/introduction-machine-learning/chapters/en/slides/module4/module4_24.md

 Notes:

-We are not going to go into detail about the meaning behind these parameters but you should be able to explain how they effect training and testing scores (The fundamental trade-off).
+We are not going to go into detail about the meaning behind these parameters but you should be able to explain how they affect training and testing scores (The fundamental trade-off).

 If you wish to learn more on these you can reference